614.Evidence of Disability

-614.2What evidence must you submit with the application?
+614.2What evidence must you submit with your application?

-You or an individual filing the application on your behalf may be asked to provide the following:
+We will ask you or an individual filing the application on your behalf to provide the following:

-Names and addresses of doctors and medical treatment facilities;
+Names and addresses of medical sources, like doctors and medical treatment facilities;

-Dates of treatment and any other information that may relate to your disability;
+Dates of treatment and any other information that may relate to the disability;

-Any sources of medical evidence supporting your disability;
+Any sources of medical evidence supporting the disability;

 Information relating to education, work experience, and daily activities both before and after the onset of disability; and